nd1012/MarkDown-Server/README.md

 https://uri.to/mdwebroot/index.md
 ```

-If you've used the demo files, you should be able to see the generated HTML website in your browser, when you point to this URI.
+If you've used the demo files, you should be able to see the generated HTML website in your browser, when you point to this URI (of course replace the dummys with your configured webspace URI).

 ## How it works